MasterBladeX/Novel-2-EBook/README.md

 path/where/you/installed/python.exe wuxiaworld2ebook.py
 ```

-After that just select the novel you want to read, enter the chapter range you want to include to the eBook, enter the book number of the novel you want to read (if applicable) and hit the "Generate" Button.
+After that just select the novel you want to read, select the chapter range or the book you want to download and hit the "Download" button.
 Keep it mind that it will take some time for the script to finish, so don't close the window or the console if the program doesn't respond.

 ## Keep in mind!

-If you come across bug's or suggestion's for future updates don't hesitate to open up a "new Issue" in the issue tab or write me a e-mail at bloodvioletssword@gmail.com.
+If you come across bugs or suggestions for future updates don't hesitate to open up a "new issue" in the issue tab or write me an email at [andriux19960823@gmail.com](mailto:andriux19960823@gmail.com).

-Novels that are not included and won't be included in the near future:

-- Charm of Soul Pets
-- Demon Hunter
-- Heavenly Jewel Change
-- I Reincarnated for Nothing
-- Red Storm
-- Terror Infinity
-- Unrivaled Tang Sect

-### For Mac Users

-You'll likely experience SSL Certificate problems.
-Please check Issue #35 for a way to resolve this bug.

-### Planned feature's and updates
+### Planned features and updates

-- Improved Cover Editing
+- Cover editing and custom covers
+- More ebook formats

 ## License